FairwindsOps/insights-docs/docs/features/app-groups.md

 # App Groups

-App Groups is a way for organization owners to specify the Policies they'd like to run for a collection of Kubernetes resources.
-For example, a user may want to create an App Group for system resources, individual teams or a business unit.
+App Groups are user-defined collections of Kubernetes resources.
+You can match on any Kubernetes metadata, such as namespace, kind, workload name, etc.  For example, a user may want to create an App Group for system resources, individual teams or a business unit.
+App Groups are also multi-cluster and multi-repository, meaning you can select resources across one or many clusters or repositories attached to your Insights organization.

-### Benefits of App Groups
-- Flexible Resource Selection: Create flexible App Groups that match on any Kubernetes metadata, like namespace, namespace labels, workload names, etc.

-## AppGroup examples:
+## AppGroup Examples

-### Selects all resources:
+### Selects all resources
 ```yaml
 type: AppGroup
 name: match-all
 spec: {}
 ```

-### Matching a very strict workload by every available option:
+### Matching a very strict workload by every available option

 ```yaml
 type: AppGroup